bigbrozer/awesomeness/docs/lists/kubernetes.md

 - [k8spacket](https://github.com/k8spacket/k8spacket) — helps to understand TCP packets traffic in your kubernetes cluster with packets traffic visualization.

+- [wireguard-operator](https://github.com/jodevsa/wireguard-operator) — A wireguard operator created to easily provision a VPN in a k8s cluster.

 ## Security

 - **Hardening Your Kubernetes Cluster** — Covers the NSA and CISA guide on Kubernetes hardening in a serie of articles.